 Rustic and mildly pungent.
 This category involves the addition of blue mold cultures (mold Penicillium).
 It has blue spots caused by the mold and usually tastes salty.
 It is also known to have the aroma of roasted hazelnuts.
 This category pairs nicely with sakes with rustic characteristics or dried fruits flavor.
 It also pairs well with aged sakes.
 Add some honey on the side—a little sweetness will bring the pairing to the next level.

 Melty and flavorful.
 This category involves a curing process that uses a solution of saltwater brine or mold-bearing agents to encourage the growth of certain bacteria on the surface which develops distinctive flavors.
 It can vary from soft to semi-hard. Époisses and Mont d’Or are a popular melty style.
 Since this is an aromatic category, the go-to sakes will be rich and aromatic in style.
 In order to match the texture of the cheeses, I recommend warming up the sakes—it will blend beautifully together on your palate.

 What are your favorite sake and cheese pairings?
 Let us know @tippsysake!

-Certified Sommelier in wine and sake with more than 15 beverage and food-related certifications around the world, including Court of Master and WSET.
+Certified Sommelier in wine and sake with more than 15 beverage and food-related certifications around the world, including Court of Master and WSET Sommeliers.
 Alice’s passion for wine and sake has taken her on many gastronomic adventures!
 She currently consults and writes for several importers, restaurants, and media outlets.